volontario/volontario-server/README.md

 volontario API
 ==============
 All responses are formatted in JSON.
+Info on data returned via `GET` is not provided because we embrace experimentation.

 Root
 ----